I help tech companies design indispensable analytics software products that customers love

 Instead of just showing users random tables and charts of time series data and “data visualizations” that don’t actually solve customer problems, Apptopia hired me to help them design a service that would allow app publishers and investors to answer real business questions prevalent in the app publishing world.
 Using my discovery process and a lot of dry-erase markers, we sketched out a product roadmap, including an MVP, and several follow-on features that would best satisfy the set of user goals, tasks, and business problems that we had uncovered.

-And then I designed and helped them launch that MVP, on time.
+And then I designed and helped them launch the MVP reflecting their new pivot to app intelligence.

 “I wasn’t sure what to expect not having worked with a product designer before, but when Brian came on board, he helped us significantly accelerate our design efforts and meet our major enterprise clients’ expectations and deadlines.
 We have gotten a lot of mileage out of his work, and we've received good responses from our customers.
 I can’t recommend him enough.